 Develop your school swimming lessons with the National Curriculum Training Programme (NCTP).Search courses

-To help you comply with national curriculum requirements, we have developed a free interactive resource with Swim England.
-This resource gives you an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills that all pupils should achieve.
+To help schools comply with national curriculum requirements, we have developed a free interactive resource with Swim England.
+This resource gives an introduction to School Swimming and Water Safety, including guidance on training, standards and a summary of the core aquatic and safe self-rescue skills that all pupils should achieve.

 Our NCTP courses are:

 This e-learning equips school staff /helpers with the skills to actively assist and support a more qualified teacher to deliver school swimming lessons.

 This course will allow school staff/ helpers to deliver school swimming lessons.
 You will develop the skills needed to plan, run and evaluate lesson plans in line with the national curriculum.